PewDiePie vs T-Series: Other activism

 On 4 November 2018, a group of young fans began to hand out posters in Dhaka, the capital city of Bangladesh, which PewDiePie acknowledged in a YouTube video.
 On 27 February 2019, Basketball Club Žalgiris based in Kaunas, Lithuania, had cheerleaders performing "Bitch Lasagna" during a time-out.

 Several marches were held in support of PewDiePie.
 On 27 February 2019, a parade was held in Tallinn, Estonia in support of PewDiePie.
 Up to several hundreds of people took part in the march, which went through Tallinn's Old Town and other busy areas of the city centre.
 During the 2019 India–Pakistan standoff, T-Series removed the music of Pakistani pop artists from its channel.
 In response, there was a march in Pakistan where protesters held signs reading "Unsubscribe T-Series" and expressed their support for PewDiePie.
 On 10 March 2019, a rally was held in Moscow for internet freedom, coordinated by the Libertarian Party of Russia.
 During the rally protesters played "Bitch Lasagna" and held signs which read "Sub to PewDiePie".

-On 12 March 2019, indie game developer Thomas Brush released a video game on itch.io based on PewDiePie vs T-Series called Zero Deaths, which takes place in a post-apocalyptic setting where PewDiePie must defend Marzia Bisognin, his wife, from fake YouTube subscribers known as "sub bots".
+On 12 March 2019, indie game developer Thomas Brush released a video game on itch.io based on PewDiePie vs. T-Series called Zero Deaths, which takes place in a post-apocalyptic setting where PewDiePie must defend Marzia Bisognin, his wife, from fake YouTube subscribers known as "sub bots".

 On 29 April 2019, a plane flew over New York City with a banner attached saying "Subscribe to PewDiePie".
 More than 21,000 people watched PewDiePie's live stream on DLive showing the plane with its banner fly over the city.
 During the live stream, PewDiePie said that the event (which happened after his request to end efforts against T-Series) was "a nice little wrap up" to the Subscribe to PewDiePie meme.
-The flight and banner, which cost more than $4,500, were crowdfunded by PewDiePie's fanbase.
+The flight and banner, which costed more than $4,500, were crowdfunded by PewDiePie's fanbase.

 The right-wing populist UK Independence Party announced their support for PewDiePie in a tweet.
 In an October 2019 interview with Kevin Roose of The New York Times, Kjellberg said of UKIP's support that "It's kind of funny how a political party would post about a meme" but that "it's also kind of like, Ehh, don't drag me into your politics."